Our Privacy Notice

 You can change your mind anytime by contacting us using any of the methods shown below in the ‘How do I contact you?’ section.

-Where we process your information based on your consent, you may withdraw your consent at any time.
-You can do this by contacting us using the methods below in the ‘How do I contact you?’ section.
+Where we process your information based on your consent, you have the right to withdraw your consent at any time.
+Withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.
+You can withdraw your consent by contacting us using the methods set out in the ‘How do I contact you?’ section below.
+We will action your withdrawal request without undue delay and in any event within one month of receipt.

-We hope you’ll never need to do so.
-Still, if you do want to complain about our use of your personal information or our facilitation of your data subject rights requests, you can contact us using any of the methods shown below in the ‘How do I contact you?’ section.
+If you wish to complain about our use of your personal data or how we have handled your data subject rights requests, you can contact us using any of the methods shown in the ‘How do I contact you?’ section below.
+We are committed to resolving complaints fairly and promptly.

-You may contact us using any of the following methods:
+You may contact us to exercise your data protection rights, withdraw consent, or raise any queries or complaints using any of the following methods:

 By post: Data Protection Officer, 18 Dane House, Exeter Place, London, UK, SE26 6AE